habitat vision and values

 By working with the Synod Asset Strategy Project (ASP) we will engage with other local congregations in the process of consolidating property resources to provide an ongoing income for ministry and mission.
 In this way we will develop the means to generate income for ministry, mission and maintenance of the property.

-We value the search for understanding and the breadth of scholarly thought.
+We share a wide range of theological views, from traditional to progressive, yet prefer not to be labelled.
+We value the search for understanding, as well as the breadth of biblical and contemporary research and scholarly thought.
 We explore questions of faith and encourage transformative learning.

 We nurture spiritual practice, attending to the light of God in our lives.